DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/finish.md

 - To **contain** these regressions, we can deploy carefully with the **canary deployment strategy**, and
 - To catch them **as early as possible**, we can use **CI/CD** to trigger tests before publishing the changes.

-**failures are unavoidable, what is important is to minimize the impact for your users**
+**Failures are unavoidable, what is important is to minimize the impact for your users!**